 What's on the GMAT®: The Complete Topic List

-If you are building a study plan, one of the first things you probably want to know is: what do I actually need to learn?
+If you're building a study plan, one of the first things you probably want to know is: what do I actually need to learn?

 The GMAT® Focus Edition tests three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
 Each section is 45 minutes long.
-The content itself is not particularly advanced.
-Most of the math goes through about a high school level, and the verbal section tests reading and reasoning skills you have been building your entire life.
+The content itself isn't particularly advanced.
+Most of the math goes through about a high school level, and the verbal section tests reading and reasoning skills you've been building your entire life.

-What makes the exam challenging is not the content.
-It is the way the questions are asked.
+What makes the exam challenging isn't the content.
+It's the way the questions are asked.
 The GMAT® is a reasoning test dressed up in math and reading clothes.
-Understanding the topics is necessary, but it is not sufficient.
+Understanding the topics is necessary, but it's not sufficient.
 You also need to learn how the exam tests those topics — which is a separate skill.

 This post covers what you need to know in terms of content.
-We will walk through every section, list every major topic, and give you some notes on where to focus your energy.
+We'll walk through every section, list every major topic, and give you some notes on where to focus your energy.

 The Three Sections